How to Become a Regulatory Affairs Specialist

 Applicants to the program must have a bachelor’s degree from a regionally accredited institution, a grade point average of 3.0, a current resume, a personal statement, two letters of recommendation, and a completed online application.

-GW also offers a 12-credit graduate certificate in regulatory affairs that can be taken on its own or applied to the MSHS program.
+GW also offers a 12-credit graduate certificate in regulatory affairs that can be taken independently or applied to the MSHS program.

 Apart from these, George Washington University also offers an 87-credit dual degree: BSHS in clinical research administration and MSHS in regulatory affairs.
-It allows students to earn their BSHS and MSHS in less time by combining the coursework for both degrees.
+Combining the coursework for both degrees allows students to earn their BSHS and MSHS in less time.

 This 12-credit graduate health care policy and regulation certificate can be completed in as little as 18 months.
 Courses include health systems management: organization and delivery; health policy: health policy & regulation; and health policy: legal and ethical issues.
 Students evaluate the impact of policies and programs on patient populations to improve patient outcomes.